tachyon-ops/csts/README.md

 The simplicity of TS is a great asset and if one could have it as a scripting language as [lua](https://www.lua.org/home.html) or [AngelScript](https://www.angelcode.com/angelscript/), we could gain enourmous power.
 Obviously, if one can runtime a subset of TS, we might as well compile it :)
 And... why not?

+## How to publish?

+### Mac OS

+- dotnet publish -r osx-x64

+## How to run?

+If you have only build the debug, use the following:
+- ./bin/Debug/net5.0/osx-x64/TypeScriptNative

 ## How?

 We use ANTLR as a compiler frontent to define syntax and rules (lexer and parser).